 Tea eggs, also called marbled eggs, are distinctive looking and easy to make.
-Whether serving them as a snack, with a dim sum lunch, or for breakfast during the Chinese New Year season, this recipe will be a surefire hit.
+Whether serving them as a snack, with a dim sum lunch, or for breakfast during the Lunar New Year season, this recipe will be a surefire hit.

 - 6 eggs

 - 3 1/2 cups cold water, or as needed

 - 1 teaspoon salt

 - 2 tablespoons soy sauce